Sinamahani/AdaptiveDBSCAN/README.md

 ## License

-This project is licensed under the [MIT License] License - see the [MIT License](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.